Risk Factors Dashboard

 Our net operating loss carryforwards may expire unutilized or underutilized, which could prevent us from offsetting future taxable income.

 Under the provisions of Internal Revenue Code Section 382, certain substantial changes in the Company's ownership may result in a limitation on the amount of U.S. net operating loss carryforwards that can be utilized annually to offset future taxable income and taxes payable.
-We completed a Section 382 study in 2023 and concluded that an ownership change occurred in May 2021 as a result of the Preferred Stock transactions; therefore all of our U.S. net operating loss carryforwards are subject to annual limitations under Section 382.
+We completed a Section 382 study in 2023 and concluded that an ownership change occurred in May 2021 as a result of the Series B Preferred Stock transactions; therefore, all of our U.S. net operating loss carryforwards generated prior to the ownership change are subject to annual limitations under Section 382.

-As of December 31, 2024, we estimate our U.S. federal and state net operating loss carryforwards for tax purposes to be $539.0 million and $1.5 billion, respectively, subject to limitation as described above.
-We estimate that $436.2 million of our U.S. federal net operating loss carryforwards and $1.3 billion of our state net operating loss carryforwards are utilizable given the annual limitations under Section 382.
-Our net operating loss carryforwards begin to expire in 2025 for federal and 2026 for state income tax reporting purposes.
-The federal and certain state net operating losses generated after December 31, 2017 have an indefinite carryforward period as a result of the enactment of the Tax Cuts and Jobs Act ("TCJA").
-As of December 31, 2024, we estimate our aggregate net operating loss carryforwards for tax purposes related to our foreign subsidiaries to be $6.3 million, which begin to expire in 2025.
+As of December 31, 2025, we estimate our U.S. federal and state net operating loss carryforwards for tax purposes to be $572.6 million and $1.4 billion, respectively, subject to limitation as described above.
+We estimate that $469.8 million of our U.S. federal net operating loss carryforwards and $1.3 billion of our state net operating loss carryforwards are utilizable given the annual limitations under Section 382.
+Our net operating loss carryforwards begin to expire in 2026 for federal and state income tax reporting purposes.
+The federal and certain state net operating losses generated after December 31, 2017 have an indefinite carryforward period as a result

 19